p4ckett/mons/README.md

 Only apps - Guilded/Telegram/Discord
 You need to understand API's

-- create ACCOUNT for the BOT or the AI you're making
+- create ACCOUNT for the BOT you're making

 ```coffeescript
 v.b {windows}, (currentVer),